codepr/webcrawler-from-scratch/chapter1/messaging.md

 ```

 Finally the `crawlPage` private method, we want that after every link has been
-extracted it produce it by using the `Producer` queue:
+extracted, it goes into the queue by using the `Producer` interface, for the
+format we're just encoding them into JSON by using the standard library:

 **crawler.go**